â Reviens sur :

 Imagine:

-Laughter, a true energy barrier
+Laughter, a true energetic bulwark

 The vibration of laughter against bad energies